Skip to content

 name Gateway Name.
 This name is required during Kubernetes gateway agent configuration

-type To handles both production and sandbox token traffic keep it as hybrid
+type To handle both production and sandbox token traffic, set this to hybrid.

 https_endpoint

-This setting is critical.
-In the Control Plane to locate the Gateway listener.
-If you change the Gateway listener in Kubernetes Gateway configuration that should be added to here.
+This setting is critical for the Control Plane to locate the Gateway listener.
+If you change the Gateway listener in the Kubernetes Gateway configuration, that change should be reflected here.
 The Gateway listener hostname must be configured as default.{gateway.listener.hostname}:9095, where default and 9095 are fixed values.

 Note

-Kubernetes Gateway Agent Provide a connection between APIM Control Plane and Kubernetes Gateway.
+The Kubernetes Gateway Agent provides a connection between the APIM Control Plane and the Kubernetes Gateway.

 2. Execute the following command to update the helm repositories.